Mr-Mappie/mappie/website/src/posts/object-mapping/posts/configuration.md

 ## Using Default Arguments
 By default, default arguments are used in implicit mappings.
-If this is unwanted, this can be disabled locally adding `@UseDefaultArguments(false)` to the mapper, or globally by adding the following configuration tot the `build.gradle.kts` file
+If this is unwanted, this can be disabled locally adding `@UseDefaultArguments(false)` to the mapper, or globally by adding the following configuration tot the Gradle build file
 ```kotlin
 mappie {
     useDefaultArguments = false // Disable using default arguments in implicit mappings